|Luxury Rating:||2.7 / 5|

 American Express Customer Service Ratings

-From generous travel credits to elite status with one of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing.
+From generous travel credits to elite status with one of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing, and with COVID-19 vaccinations rolling out nationwide, the Amex Platinum could be exactly what you need to make your dream trip a reality in 2021.

 The introductory offer on the Platinum card is among the most generous available – 75,000 points if you spend $5,000 in the first six months.
 That’s up 15,000 points from the card’s previous offer while requiring the same spend.
 You’ll also get double the amount of time to reach the spending requirement (six months versus the previous three-month time limit).
-If you redeem your points for airfare through American Express travel, you can easily get a few round-trip flights out of the bonus.
+If you redeem your points for airfare through American Express Travel, you can easily get a few round-trip flights out of the bonus (points are worth 1 cent apiece when redeemed through American Express Travel, so the welcome bonus would be worth $750 if used in this way).

 In addition to the card’s flat point bonus, you’ll enjoy an elevated rewards rate at U.S. gas stations and U.S. supermarkets during your first six months as a cardholder.
 You’ll earn 10 points per dollar on eligible purchases at U.S. gas stations and U.S. supermarkets (on up to $15,000 in combined purchases) in your first six months of card membership – a full 9 points per dollar more than you’d typically earn on these purchases.